 At this point, I’ve been living in Tijuana for over a year.
 In that time, I’ve made the drive across the border dozens of times.
 This guide outlines, step-by-step, how to drive to Tijuana.
-In this guide, I discuss auto insurance, safety, border crossings, parking, the visa, driving in Tijuana, and more.
+In this guide, I discuss the border crossing process, Mexican auto insurance, safety, Mexican visas, the temporary import permit, driving in Tijuana, and more.

 - Documents You Need to Drive to Tijuana